 Quality Versus Authenticity: The Wrong Debate

 People obsess over video quality metrics.
-Resolution, lighting, sound design, color grading.
+Resolution, lighting, sound design, colour grading.
 None of that matters if the content doesn't connect.
 And here's the thing: smartphone cameras in 2026 are absurdly good.
 The technical quality gap between professional gear and phones has collapsed for most applications.

 What hasn't collapsed is the authenticity gap.
 Professional productions feel produced.
 That's not a bug in your perception, it's a feature of the format.
 UGC video feels real because it is real.